-- Evaluating reasonableness of estimated future cash flows by comparing forecasts to historical results. - Utilizing personnel with specialized knowledge and skills in valuation to assist in: - evaluating the reasonableness of valuation methods; - testing the mathematical accuracy of the Company's calculations; - evaluating the reasonableness of assumptions for goodwill, including the discount rate applied to future cash flows, and implied control premium; - evaluating the reasonableness of assumptions for IPR&D, including the discount rate applied to future cash flow assumptions; - evaluating the reasonableness of the implied control premium by comparing the market capitalization of the Company to the fair value determined for the Company's reporting unit.
+• Evaluating the reasonableness of estimated future cash flows by comparing management's assumptions to comparable external market and industry data.

+• Utilizing personnel with specialized knowledge and skills in valuation to assist in: (i) evaluating the reasonableness of valuation methods; (ii) testing the mathematical accuracy of the Company's calculations; (iii) evaluating the reasonableness of the implied control premium; and (iv) evaluating the reasonableness of the discount rate applied to future cash flows.